 - 2.7.1 Your conduct should never lead anyone to question your interests.
 So you must be careful not to show by your behaviour that you may be influenced by any Gifts or Hospitality.
 This is important both to maintain the Council's reputation and because you could be prosecuted. - 2.7.2 It is a criminal offence to demand or accept a gift or reward in return for allowing yourself to be influenced as a local government employee.
 If you are accused of this offence, you will have to prove that you did not favour or discriminate against anyone. - 2.7.3 You should not accept gifts unless they are small gestures or adverts such as calendars or diaries.
-Full Guidance on what can be accepted is included in the Gifts or Hospitality Guidance - 2.7.4 Think carefully before offering or accepting hospitality.
-Consider how it could affect your relationship with the other person, how it might be viewed by councillors, the public and other employees and whether you could justify it as being in the public interest. - 2.7.5 Any gift or invitation for hospitality should be recorded in the corporate Gifts and Hospitality Record which can be accessed via HRMS Self Service.
-Line managers can print off a record form for any staff who are not on HRMS Self Service and a separate process exists for its approval and recording > Gifts Manual Recording - 2.7.6 Any refusal of hospitality should also be recorded in the corporate Gifts and Hospitality Record. - 2.7.7 Other offerings may be more disguised.
+Full Guidance on what can be accepted is included here - 2.7.4 Think carefully before offering or accepting hospitality.
+Consider how it could affect your relationship with the other person, how it might be viewed by councillors, the public and other employees and whether you could justify it as being in the public interest. - 2.7.5 Any gift or invitation for hospitality should be recorded in the corporate Gifts and Hospitality Record which can be accessed via Your HR.
+Line managers can print off a record form for any staff who are not on Your HR and a separate process exists for its approval and recording Gifts Manual Recording - 2.7.6 Any refusal of hospitality should also be recorded in the corporate Gifts and Hospitality Record. - 2.7.7 Other offerings may be more disguised.
 Avoid any arrangement where goods or services are offered to you free of charge or below the market price and which could be seen as a means of gaining our approval.
 It is especially important that all offers of gifts and hospitality are courteously refused where they come from a potential supplier who is currently engaged in the tendering/contract process. - 2.7.8 You must not take personal advantage of any discount arrangements we have with our suppliers unless we have made special arrangements for all our employees.
 You should not accept any offers to benefit personally from those arrangements that may have been made as result of your position. - 2.7.9 There are also occasions when as an officer of the Council you wish to offer hospitality.
-Such offers should follow the same sensible rules in considering the perceptions of the general public, especially where that hospitality includes other employees of the Council e.g. small celebrations of success for team achievement.
+Such offers should follow the same sensible rules in considering the perceptions of the general public, especially where that hospitality